6 Linear mixed models III

 2000 10

 Let’s visualize the data.
 We will use the ggplot2 package for its facetting capabilities.
-We plot the relationship between Irrigation and y for each location and draw a linear model fit to the data for each location (as visual reference, these are not predictions from the linear mixed model!):
+We plot the relationship between Irrigation and y for each location and draw a linear model fitted to the data for each location (this is used as a visual reference, these are not predictions from a model!):

 library(ggplot2)